kl82slo/kl82slo.github.io/_posts/2021-09-15-0008 Qlik - Limit Acces To Data.md

 In the second grind you will find your user and group.

 ## First limitation

 {% highlight sql %}
+Section Access;
+[Security]:
+LOAD * inline [
+ACCESS, USERID, REDUCTION
+ADMIN, QLIK-TEST\qliksvc ,  1
+];
+Section Application;
+{% endhighlight %}

+This part creates hidden table that is used in Qlik and recognizes logged in user with user in this table.<br />
+In ACCESS input USER or ADMIN or * <br />
+In USERID input user as 'UserDirectory' + '/' + 'UserId' or use *<br />
+REDUCTION for this one you can use any name but you will have to connect to it later.
+It specifies in which group of filters user belongs.<br />

+If you want to add multiple user yust add lines betwen [] like
+{% highlight sql %}
+Section Access;
+[Security]:
+LOAD * inline [
+ACCESS, USERID, REDUCTION
+ADMIN, QLIK-TEST\qliksvc ,  1
+ADMIN, QLIK-TEST\foo ,  1
+USER, QLIK-TEST\bar ,  2
+USER, QLIK-TEST\baz ,  3
+*, QLIK-TEST\quux ,  3
+];
+Section Application;
+{% endhighlight %}

+For REDUCTION - you can use difrent name
+{% highlight sql %}
+REDUCTION:
+LOAD * inline [
+REDUCTION , Connecting_Column
+1 , 001
+1 , 002
+];
+{% endhighlight %}

+It just represents groups of filters like in current example user in group 1 can see 001 and 002 in Connecting Column.
+You will see examples as we proceed.

+{% highlight sql %}
 LIB CONNECT TO 'Microsoft_SQL_Server_192.xxx.xxx.xxx';